-The intervention group will receive a standardised 12-month programme designed for delivery in leisure/community centres and fitness/health clubs where low-cost late morning capacity is available (which coincides with the periods where older adults are most likely to be out and about) and where suitable space for social activities is available.
-REACT will be delivered by qualified exercise professionals with experience in delivery of exercise classes in the community.
-We will collaborate with existing community based organisations who have access to appropriate venues and delivery staff.
-These organisations will offer a range of facilities suitable for delivery of the intervention.
+The intervention group received a standardised 12-month programme designed for delivery in leisure/community centres and fitness/health clubs where low-cost late morning capacity is available (which coincides with the periods where older adults are most likely to be out and about) and where suitable space for social activities is available.
+REACT was by qualified exercise professionals with experience in delivery of exercise classes in the community.
+We collaborated with existing community based organisations who had access to appropriate venues and delivery staff.
+These organisations offered a range of facilities suitable for delivery of the intervention.

-Sessions will be organised as group activities with up to 15 participants per group, but there will be individually tailored elements for both aerobic exercise (where intensity will be tailored to existing aerobic capacity/fitness) and strength work (where exercises will be tailored to existing muscle strength).
-Activities will include cardiovascular, strength, balance and flexibility exercises and daily lifestyle-based activity in the form of neighbourhood walking and active travel.
-Breaks in sedentary time will also be promoted.
-Social activities such as post-exercise coffee meetings and community-based activities will be organised to encourage a ‘social club’ atmosphere and promote long-term compliance.
+Sessions were organised as group activities with up to 15 participants per group, but there were individually tailored elements for both aerobic exercise (where intensity was tailored to existing aerobic capacity/fitness) and strength work (where exercises were tailored to existing muscle strength).
+Activities included cardiovascular, strength, balance and flexibility exercises and daily lifestyle-based activity in the form of neighbourhood walking and active travel.
+Breaks in sedentary time were also promoted.
+Social activities such as post-exercise coffee meetings and community-based activities were organised to encourage a ‘social club’ atmosphere and promote long-term compliance.

-The programme will be designed to address each element of health-related fitness recommended in the UK Chief Medical Officers' guidelines for activity for older adults.
+The programme was designed to address each element of health-related fitness recommended in the UK Chief Medical Officers' guidelines for activity for older adults.
 This includes warming up, strengthening and flexibility exercises, aerobic exercise building to moderate intensity levels, and exercises designed to improve balance and coordination.
-The intervention includes a long-term target of 150 minutes of moderate intensity activity per week, which is approached progressively and takes place in part beyond the structured sessions.
-Participants will be encouraged to seek opportunities for physical activity throughout the day, through active hobbies such as gardening, and use of stairs, leisurely walks with friends and active travel.
-Supplementary instructions, ‘home-friendly’ exercises and written materials will be supplied to encourage generalisation of exercise performance to the home environment.
+The intervention included a long-term target of 150 minutes of moderate intensity activity per week, which was approached progressively and took place in part beyond the structured sessions.
+Participants were encouraged to seek opportunities for physical activity throughout the day, through active hobbies such as gardening, and use of stairs, leisurely walks with friends and active travel.
+Supplementary instructions, ‘home-friendly’ exercises and written materials were supplied to encourage generalisation of exercise performance to the home environment.

-Principles of progression and adaptation will be applied in order to build exercise training demand at a rate that is appropriate for current levels of function and activity.
-Participants will be trained to use ratings of perceived exertion and self-assessment of breathing as a method of regulating physical activity to moderate intensity levels.
-The initial focus is to orient participants to the concept of strength training, to build confidence in performing and completing the exercises, and to introduce the concept of training progression.
+Principles of progression and adaptation were applied in order to build exercise training demand at a rate that was appropriate for current levels of function and activity.
+Participants were trained to use ratings of perceived exertion and self-assessment of breathing as a method of regulating physical activity to moderate intensity levels.
+The initial focus was to orient participants to the concept of strength training, to build confidence in performing and completing the exercises, and to introduce the concept of training progression.

-The supervised setting will allow instructors to tailor the programme to individual needs and abilities early on, so as to prevent early dropout and through in-session interactions and discussion to facilitate the building of self-efficacy and support.
-If participants miss two consecutive sessions, REACT leaders will call the participant to problem solve ways for the participant to re-engage with the programme.
+The supervised setting allowed instructors to tailor the programme to individual needs and abilities early on, so as to prevent early dropout and through in-session interactions and discussion to facilitate the building of self-efficacy and support.
+If participants missed two consecutive sessions, REACT leaders called the participant to problem solve ways for the participant to re-engage with the programme.

-REACT will be delivered in three progressive phases (Start up, Build up and Take charge) and established behaviour change techniques will be used to enhance motivation, to make realistic plans for sustainable activity, to pre-empt and overcome barriers, to engage social support and to use self-monitoring and self-regulatory techniques to support the maintenance of behaviour change.
-REACT will be delivered by qualified exercise professionals with experience in delivery of exercise classes in the community.
-The REACT co-applicants will provide training in intervention delivery methods, including detailed session plans to ensure consistency and fidelity in programme delivery.
+REACT was delivered in three progressive phases (Start up, Build up and Take charge) and established behaviour change techniques were used to enhance motivation, to make realistic plans for sustainable activity, to pre-empt and overcome barriers, to engage social support and to use self-monitoring and self-regulatory techniques to support the maintenance of behaviour change.
+REACT was delivered by qualified exercise professionals with experience in delivery of exercise classes in the community.
+The REACT co-applicants provided training in intervention delivery methods, including detailed session plans to ensure consistency and fidelity in programme delivery.

 Twice/week 60-min. physical activity sessions followed by a 20-min. social and education session